 But the speed and quantity of information that washes over us every day via all sorts of media also cause countless side effects.
 On the one hand, they create a sort of non-news which we eagerly extrapolate ourselves.
 One could see this as an umpteenth attempt to provide ‘existential confirmation’ of the ego.
 On the other hand, ‘reliable information’ can ensure wellfounded and nuanced views.
 And of course our online surfing behaviour also offers up a wealth of information which some media concerns do not always handle with care.
 Does this form the basis of an even more widespread hegemony, or are these vast concerns (like the last remaining dictatorships) downright ‘giants with feet of clay’?

-In the meantime, social media has already achieved significant impact and influence on our daily lives.
+For in the meantime the social media, needless to say, have already proven the impact of their sphere of action.
 The verticality of disciplines is coming into sharper focus while also becoming increasingly blurred.
 Differentiation also leads to hybrid forms and as a result it is sometimes difficult to distinguish between the original disciplines.
 The debate about ethics has made a complete comeback.
 Changing insights emerge and old ones are opened up.
 New micro- or sub-economies emerge through the blending of new technologies with different thought processes, resulting in solutions for real problems, and not just for products.
 Terms such as ‘social design’ crop up.
 Even though such a term is less relevant (since design would in any case be social) – even if this was less visible within a booming economy, as was the case in the past decades.
 Diversity is everywhere, as is intercultural influence.
 A multiform gel is spreading silently and ‘chameleon-like’ in all directions and across all media forms.
 Sometimes upright, often opportunistic, not always effective.
 This distinction is not easy to make.
 The movement occurs amidst ever-changing synergies and strategies and is therefore also always immediately traced and commented online.
 Countless microclimates emerge in the ‘figuratively’ assumed macroclimate, with ditto opportunities, although often on a smaller scale.

 Integrated2013 focuses on these evolving positions of artists, architects and designers.
 How they can be the connecting actors in a virtual network, in the development of a pointed artistic discourse or of solutions for forms of housing, work and leisure, information systems and new utilitarian tools and products.
 Out of a historical awareness whereby the originality of ideas is recognised and preserved, and forms the inspiration for a solemn and optimistic investment in the future.
 Even if the towering legs of the giants which we sometimes imagine ourselves to be, are in fact also made of cardboard…

-Hugo Puttaert (conference responsible) April 2013 (translation by Patrick Lennon)
+Hugo Puttaert, April 2013 (translation by Patrick Lennon)